 Plagiarism is defined as presenting the work or ideas by others without recognising and providing credit to the source.
-Repeating work one has previously submitted - at a current or previous institution - without properly referencing yourself is also considered 'self-plagiarism' and constitutes plagiarism.
+Repeating work one has previously submitted - at a current or previous institution - without properly referencing yourself is also considered 'self-plagiarism' and constitutes an act of plagiarism.